rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 [bovine invasion](https://github.com/gfx-rs/wgpu-rs/pull/460) on wgpu-rs API side.
-The devs are figuring out the plan to address that with a builder pattern now, which will address both the `Cow`s and non-exhaustives, hopefully putting the end to the turbulence.
+The devs are figuring out the plan to address that with a builder pattern now, which will address both the `Cow`s and non-exhaustives, hopefully putting an end to the turbulence.

 In the meantime, `wgpu-rs` ecosystem is flourishing with applications and libraries.
 The [showcase gallery](https://wgpu.rs/#showcase) was updated with a few shiny images.